Creative & affordable ways to use TV tables and pretty serving trays to make chic butler’s tray tables to decorate a home.

 Whoever invented it – smart idea.
 The bottom part of the table can be folded up to store or to easily move from room to room.

-Here is my table close up – it is very old – Asian inspired design.
+Here is my butler’s tray table close up – it is very old Asian inspired design.

 With a folding base and removable tray top – a butler’s table can be used in more ways than one.
-They keep a room looking organized as it turns items that might otherwise look cluttered into décor.
+Tray tables keep a room looking organized as it keeps items organized that might otherwise look cluttered into décor.

-I placed a basket on the bottom section to hold rolled towels.
+On this tray table, I placed a basket on the bottom section to hold rolled towels in my guest room.

-If you don’t have an antique butler’s table and like the idea of having one look no further than local yard sales and thrift stores.
+If you don’t have a butler’s table and like the idea of having one, look no further than local yard sales and thrift stores.